tammycwong/tammycwong/README.md

 <br>
 💻&nbsp; Working on a Neopets reboot application
 <br>
-🧑‍🤝‍🧑&nbsp; Looking to collaborate on projects
+🧑‍🤝‍🧑&nbsp; Looking to collaborate on more projects
 <br>
 <br>